sfraser-dev/web-python-flask-microblog/README.md

 ## Microbloging site
 #### Front end of HTML & W3.CSS, back end of Python, flask & MongoDB

 Maximum of 140 characters per post.

 Textarea content added to MongoDB upon submit button click.
 Delete a previous post from the list upon "x" button click.

 MongoDB implemented on Cloud Atlas.

+Timezone set to UTC + 1 hour.

+Hitting browser refresh may resend post data, this is normal browser behaviour -
+clicking the URL+enter will prevent this possible behaviour.
+The flask app renders a new page time there is a submitted or deleted post -
+going back and forward in the browser will show these different pages (normal browser behaviour).

-**WARNING** Remember to add your computer's IP to the allowable IP list if you have newtwork restriction security setup on your Cloud Atlas MongoDB account.
+Remember to add your computer's IP to the allowable IP
+list if you have newtwork restriction security setup on your
+**Cloud Atlas MongoDB** account.
 If using a **VPN**, be aware of this.